pantheon-systems/documentation/source/content/guides/decoupled/wp-gatsby-frontend-starters/05-robots-indexing.md

     npm install --save gatsby-plugin-robots-txt
     ```

-1. Open your `gatsby-config.js` file and to add which URLs you want to block or allow crawler access to.
+1. Open your `gatsby-config.js` file and add the URLs you want to block or allow crawler access to.

     ```bash{promptUser: user}
     //gatsby-config.js